 Alerts can be established to notify users of actions by other users, for example when a customer is created.

 An Item can be physical, like a part or assembly; but it can also be a Service or Other Charge, like shipping.
-The system also support more complex items like Kits, Styles and Bill of Materials configurations.
+The system also supports more complex items like Kits, Styles and Bill of Materials configurations.

 - Order Time supports various item types, each one suiting a different need for how the item will be used, tracked and reported on.